stevenkfirth/csvw_functions_extra/README.md

 ### Vocabulary on CSVW table metadata objects

+#### Required:

+- `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name`: The name for the newly downloaded CSV file.
+The CSV file is saved in the data folder using this name.

+- `https://purl.org/berg/csvw_functions_extra/vocab/sql_table_name`: The name to be used for the database table when importing the CSV file into a SQLite database.

+#### For CSV file downloads:

 - `https://purl.org/berg/csvw_functions_extra/vocab/csv_download_url`: The url where the remote CSV file can be downloaded from.

+#### For ZIP downloads:

+- `https://purl.org/berg/csvw_functions_extra/vocab/zip_download_url`: The url where the remote ZIP file can be downloaded from.

-- `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name`: The name for the newly downloaded CSV file.
+- `https://purl.org/berg/csvw_functions_extra/vocab/zip_file_name`: The name for the newly downloaded ZIP file.
+The ZIP file is saved in the data folder using this name.

+- `https://purl.org/berg/csvw_functions_extra/vocab/csv_zip_extract_path`: The path to extract the CSV file from the ZIP file.

+#### Optional:

 - `https://purl.org/berg/csvw_functions_extra/vocab/metadata_download_url`: The url where an associated metadata file for the CSV file can be downloaded from.

 - `https://purl.org/berg/csvw_functions_extra/vocab/metadata_file_suffix`: A suffix to use when saving the associated metadata file.

-- `https://purl.org/berg/csvw_functions_extra/vocab/sql_table_name`: The name to be used for the database table when importing the CSV file into a SQLite database.